JamesTimothyMeech/TT06/docs/info.md

 ## How it works

-This project contains a set of inverters of different sizes.
+This project contains a set of inverters of different sizes connected between the input and output pins

 ## How to test